Finally, our guide to the endless Wood X Paint X Laminate Cabinet Debate.

 Re-staining is a multi-step and costly process.
 Painting over your old stain finish is more common and doable.

-For this service, you will want to contact a specialist such as Kitchen Makeovers as they specialize in refacing or painting existing kitchen cabinets.
+For this service, you will want to contact a specialist painter who specializes in refacing or painting existing kitchen cabinets.
 Pricing for re-staining and refacing vary, so always good to get a quote from the pros before making assumptions.

 Interior designers love to specify painted cabinets A LOT (and we are interior designers too so we know!) because paint allows one to play with colors and design themes freely, making the project aesthetics an easy winner for magazine-worthy photo shoots and Instagram posts.